-- Cold milk that is warmed but untouched can be returned to the fridge for a later feeding. - Milk that is left over in the container after the baby drinks from it can be given to the baby within the next 1-2 hours.
-After that time it should be discarded. - Frozen milk which has been thawed can be kept in the refrigerator for up to 24 hours.
-After that it should be discarded, not refrozen. - Remember that refrigerated milk will stay fresher than milk that was once frozen.
-It is helpful to plan ahead before deciding whether to refrigerate or freeze your milk. - Avoid mixing human milk with formula to make a full feeding.
+- Cold milk that is warmed but untouched, it can be returned to the fridge for a later feeding. - Milk that is left over in the container after the baby drinks from it can be given to the baby within the next 1-2 hours, after which time it should be discarded. - Frozen milk which has been thawed can be kept in the refrigerator for up to 24 hours.
+After that it should be discarded, not refrozen. - Remember that refrigerated milk will stay fresher than milk that was once frozen so it is helpful to think ahead as to when the milk is likely to be needed before choosing whether to refrigerate or freeze it. - Avoid mixing human milk with formula to make a full feeding.
 When cow's milk formula is mixed with expressed human milk, there is a decrease in the number of lysozymes in human milk and a potential increase in E-coli (Jones, 2019).